Biblical Worldview Teaching

 Charity toward Unbelievers.
 As an open enrollment school, teachers will demonstrate and require charity and respect toward students and families who do not subscribe to the SCS Statement of Faith.

-Our educational philosophy can be summarized by two words: Christian and classical.
+Our academic approach is rooted in our mission to equip students with the tools for learning through a Christ-centered education.
 Christian education properly acknowledges that truth is found in God and so true education stresses the need to be united to Christ and then to learn in relation to him.